 The nasal sinuses are interconnected spaces in the skull that are lined with respiratory tissue (mucosa).
 These sinuses range in size from several centimeters to only a few millimeters.
-Tiny channels (osteomeatal complexes) connect each of the sinuses and drain to the inside of the nose.
+Every sinus has an opening that allows the sinus to drain to the inside of the nose.
 The sinuses are shown below.

 All sinuses are paired.
 The maxillary sinuses are the largest sinuses and located below the eyes in the cheeks.
 The frontal sinuses are in the frontal bone in the forehead.
-The ethmoid sinuses may be three to ten on each side and are found between the eyes behind the top of the nose.
+The ethmoid sinuses may have three to ten separate bony cells on each side and are found between the eyes behind the top of the nose.
 The sphenoid sinuses (not shown here) are at the back of the nasal cavity in the middle of the head.

-The maxillary, frontal and anterior ethmoid cells drain through a common osteomeatal complex into the anterior nasal cavity.
-The posterior ethmoids and sphenoid sinuses drain into the posterior nasal cavity.
+The maxillary, frontal and anterior ethmoid cells drain through a common channel called the “

-Thick nasal drainage – During sinusitis, the mucous from the nose may be yellow or green colored, have a bad odor, and be thicker and more copious than normal.
+Thick nasal drainage – During sinusitis, the mucus from the nose may be yellow or green colored, have a bad odor, and be thicker and more copious than normal.

 Headaches, facial, dental or sinus pain – The pressure of the pus pushing on the delicate nasal and sinus passages can cause severe headaches, cheek and forehead pain, and toothaches especially in the back upper teeth.

 Worsened nasal obstruction and congestion – Inflammation and swelling in the nose and sinuses will block airflow and the natural drainage pathways of the sinuses.
-There may be baseline congestion from a deviated septum that is magnified by the swelling of a sinus infection.
+There may be baseline congestion from a deviated septum or inferior turbinate hypertrophy that is magnified by the swelling of a sinus infection.